Medical Properties Trust: 2015–2019

-In 2015, MPT purchased Tennessee health system Capella Healthcare from private equity firm GTCR for $900 million–$300 million for a portion of its operations, and $600 million for its real estate in a leaseback arrangement.
-One year later, it sold its equity share in Capella to Apollo Global Management for $390 million so that Apollo could merge Capella with its own health system, RegionalCare.
-MPT continued to hold the system's real estate.
+In July 2015, MPT purchased Capella Healthcare, operating in Tennessee, from GTCR for $900 million–$300 million for a portion of its operations, and $600 million for its real estate in a leaseback arrangement.

+One year later, it sold its stake in Capella's operations to Apollo Global Management for $390 million; it was merged with RegionalCare.
+MPT continued to own the real estate.